 I’m not sure what my library was thinking when I walked out the door with a dozen audiobooks one day.
 I ended up loading them all onto my iPod.
 I know old school right?

-But this way I could have a great reader to play all the books.
+But this way I could have a great reader loaded with digital audiobooks.

-If you don’t have an iPod or smartphone, you can also put the files onto a USB.
+If you don’t have an iPod or smartphone, you can also put the files onto a USB drive.

 Most cars have the option to play audio files that way.
 I preferred my iPod because it has an audiobook setting and bookmarks everything.